PandaDoc/migration-lint/docs/classification.md

   * Update code to use the new column (the code shouldn’t create null values for this column)
 * **stage2**: Backfill the new column with the default value.
+  For existing table with data in it default value is mandatory.
 * **stage4**: Add NOT NULL constraint:
   * `ALTER TABLE <tablename> ADD CONSTRAINT <cname>
     CHECK (<colname> IS NOT NULL) NOT VALID`.